499602D2/Typora-Lostkeys-Theme/README.md

 See Typora support on [how to install themes](http://support.typora.io/About-Themes/).

+If you don't have Work Sans variable fonts installed, you can find them in the `theme/lumen` folder: installation should be as simple as double-clicking the files on a Mac.

 To use the latest version, simply download `lumen.css` from the `theme` folder.

 ## Caveats